-- Some find them to be a little too narrow
+Some find it to be a little narrow

 This model has a lower profile and is available in many different colors to appease the style choices of all athletes.
 Color choices include a solid charcoal grey with red accents, blue and navy, lime green with black accents, and solid black.
 None of the colors are too flashy and will appease most tastes.

 The way that this model sits lower on the foot means that your ankle will have more room to flex and maneuver, making you feel less encumbered than some models that tend to cradle the ankle in padding along the high collar and tongue.
 It comes with a TRI-FLEX sole that offers premium comfort while still allowing you to scale difficult terrains as easily as if you were wearing no shoes at all.
 Lightness and flexibility is the name of the game with the Guide 10.